nakmuayFarang/tf_objectDetection_Script/readme.md

 Create bat file downloading and extracting the model from tensorflow model zoo

-#### Create Laucher
+#### Create Launcher

-For create Laucher; just run getModelInstall.py from Scrapping envs This script create for each available model on tensorflow model zoo, a bat file that download it and prepare everything for the training.
+getModelInstall.py must be run from Scrapping envs (requiere bs4).
+Create for each model of tensorflow model zoo a bat file downloading and setting up everything for the training.

 ### Load a model
 For loading a model just run the bat file corresponding to the model